 Both chronological and thematic, the circuit is structured around three main viewpoints: the period between 1926 and 1935, marked by his contact with the Surrealists, his early work as a photographer and his travels all over the world.
 A second section devoted to Cartier-Bresson’s political commitment when he returned from the US in 1936 until he set off for New York again in 1946.
 And a third sequence opening with the creation of Magnum Photos in 1947 and finishing with the early Seventies, when Cartier-Bresson stopped doing photo reports.

 Since the photographer's death, a rash of Cartier-Bresson retrospectives have eagerly packaged together the photographer's most well-known photographs, trying to justify his "Eye of the Century" title.
 While he was an excellent photo-journalist and did, indeed, witness some of the great events of the 20th century, the moniker is both too grand and too simple.
 Cartier-Bresson helped define a genre of photography but was also shaped by countless influences around him.
 Veteran photography-lovers might feel like they already know Cartier-Bresson but only because they've grown tired of hearing the ceaseless praise of the "decisive moment".
 This exhibition does not fall into that trap.
-Instead, it surprises, educates, and allows us to see this master in a refreshingly new light.
-Thus, this exhibition is equally worthwhile for the well-versed and newly initiated alike.
+Instead, it surprises, educates, and allows us to see this master in a refreshingly new light making this exhibition equally worthwhile for the well-versed and newly initiated alike.

 Editor's Note: The exhibition will run from February 12 to June 9, 2014 at the Centre Pompidou in Paris.